Sheep-y/Automodchef/Config.md

 The dump is done by the game's internationaliztion engine, not by this mod.
 Some values may be misaligned.

+*fix_epic_locale_override*

+When true, the game will no longer try to force Epic Game to change its language.

+I can set the platform's language on my own, thanks.
+Please don't change it for me, and Epic please don't automatically assume Chinese must be Simplified.

 *traditional_chinese*

 When true, and when game language is set to Chinese, a new Traditional Chinese translation will be used.